 Students who wish to audit courses must complete an application for admissions as well as pay the required fees.
 Refer to the section entitled "Tuition and Fees" for detailed information on costs.

-If it becomes necessary for a student auditing a course to withdraw from the College, the proper withdrawal form must be processed through the Office of Registrar & Records.
+If it becomes necessary for a student auditing a course to withdraw from the College, the proper withdrawal form must be processed through the Registration & Records Office.

 Dropping/Adding Courses